-- How much does life insurance cost when you have ulcerative colitis?
+How to find affordable life insurance if you have ulcerative colitis.

 - Ulcerative Proctitis – Affects the rectum